 before wandering through a few of Södermalm's many clothing, homewares, and design shops (even gazing down at the sidewalk once in a while).

-This beautiful park beckoned us for a picnic, but we decided to have lunch at this homey Italian place instead.
+but we decided to have lunch at this homey Italian place instead.

 Perfect sandwiches, my favourite drink, and a pile of help-yourself salad definitely hit the spot.